 1984: Druther’s International and Grand Metropolitan (later known as DIAGEO) reach an agreement to dissolve and sell the 17 Huckleberry’s locations in the United Kingdom to the Wimpy Bar restaurant chain.

 1985: Druther’s operates 158 Druther’s Restaurant locations in 8 states (Kentucky, Tennessee, Indiana, Virginia, West Virginia, Illinois, Ohio, and Missouri).
 Hensley and Gatewood of Druther’s take steps to acquire The Fresher Cooker restaurant chain after that chain’s bankruptcy.
 Druther’s acquires eighty-five percent of the stock of what was then known as The Fresher Cooker, Inc., changed its name to The Cooker Concepts, Inc., and took control over the operations of several restaurants under the name Fresher Cooker.

 1987: Druther’s begins publishing The Front Line, the Druther’s corporate newsletter.
 The company operates 155 locations from Virginia to Missouri.

 1988: Druther’s ends our Canadian partnership with Adam Miles of A.B.
 Burger Queen with assistance from the Royal Bank of Canada.
 Grand Metropolitan acquires Pillsbury and Burger King, as well as the Wimpy Bar restaurant chain, which it merges with Burger King.

-1990: Druther's agrees to become a territory operator for Dairy Queen® and converts 117 Druther's locations in six states to the Dairy Queen® brand.
+1990: Druther’s agrees to become a territory operator for Dairy Queen® and converts 117 Druther’s locations in six states to the Dairy Queen® brand.
 Our breakfast program, served since our Burger Queen days, is introduced to the Dairy Queen® system.
 Nine remaining company-owned and twelve franchise locations are unable to convert due to major proximity conflicts with existing Dairy Queens.
-The twelve franchise locations are given multiple options, including the option to remain independent Druther's locations, with our approval.
-As of 2019, the last independent Druther's Restaurant in the world, a former franchise run by the second generation owner Steve McCarty, remains in downtown Campbellsville, Kentucky.
+The twelve franchise locations are given multiple options, including the option to remain independent Druther’s locations, with amended licensing agreements and our approval.
+As of 2021, the last independent Druther’s Restaurant in the world, a former franchise now run by the second-generation owner/operator Steve McCarty, remains in downtown Campbellsville, Kentucky.

 1991: The conversion to Dairy Queen® is completed.
 The “Druther’s Phenomenon” within the Dairy Queen® system begins.
 We would reorganize our company, merging Druther’s International, Inc. and The Cooker Concepts, Inc., into our holding company, Druther’s Systems, Inc. in October.

 1997: Berkshire Hathaway and Warren Buffett agree to buy International Dairy Queen, Inc. on October 21st.